Gold Coast (British colony): Politics of the independence movements

 Although political organisations had existed in the British colony, the United Gold Coast Convention (UGCC) was the first nationalist movement with the aim of self-government "in the shortest possible time".
 Founded in August 1947 by educated Africans who included J. B. Danquah, G. A. Grant (known as Paa Grant), R. A. Awoonor-Williams, Eric Ato Nkrumah (all lawyers except for Grant, who was a wealthy businessman), and others, the leadership of the organisation called for the replacement of chiefs on the Legislative Council with educated persons.
 For these political leaders, traditional governance, exercised largely via indirect rule, was identified with colonial interests and the past.
 They believed that it was their responsibility to lead their country into a new age.
 They also demanded that, given their education, the colonial administration should respect them and accord them positions of responsibility.
 As one writer on the period reported, "The symbols of progress, science, freedom, youth, all became cues which the new leadership evoked and reinforced."
 In particular, the UGCC leadership criticised the government for its failure to solve the problems of unemployment, inflation, and the disturbances that had come to characterise the society at the end of the war.
+Throughout the late 1940s, the UGCC relentlessly petitioned colonial authorities with demands for constitutional reform as well an end to exploitative economic practices, becoming an influential force in the region due to articulating their local demands within a universalist ideological framework based on human rights.

 Their opposition to the colonial administration notwithstanding, UGCC members were conservative in the sense that their leadership did not seek drastic or revolutionary change.
 This was probably a result of their training in the British way of doing things.
 The manner in which politics were then conducted was to change after Kwame Nkrumah created his Convention People's Party (CPP) in June 1949.

 Nkrumah was born at Nkroful in the Nzema area and educated in Catholic schools at Half Assini and at Achimota School.
 He received further training in the United States at Lincoln University and at the University of Pennsylvania.
 Later, in London, Nkrumah became active in the West African Students' Union and the Pan-African Congress.
-He was one of the few Africans who participated in the Fifth Pan-African Congress held at Manchester in 1945.
-During his time in Britain, Nkrumah came to know such outspoken anti-colonialists and intellectuals as the West Indian George Padmore, and the African-American W. E. B. Du Bois In 1947 when the UGCC was created in the Gold Coast to oppose colonial rule, Nkrumah was invited from London to become the movement's general secretary.
+He was one of the few Africans who participated in the Fifth Pan-African Congress held in Manchester in 1945.
+During his time in Britain, Nkrumah came to know such outspoken anti-colonialists and intellectuals as the West Indian George Padmore, and the African-American W. E. B. Du Bois In 1947, when the UGCC was created in the Gold Coast to oppose colonial rule, Nkrumah was invited from London to become the movement's general secretary.